 I picked up Meet Miss Parker’s Number Sense bundle during the last TPT sale specifically because it works with numbers 0-20 and incorporates technology (something that my higher students will really enjoy).

 I’m most excited about these 10 frames though because it’s instant differentiation.
 Towards the end of the second week, we will *hopefully* be getting back into the swing of things and ready to tackle school.
 The activities from MMP will be a great transition for us from practice and data collection to showing what we know.

 But let’s #realtalk for a minute… I am sure that 96% of everything I have planned, will not actually make it off of the lesson plan.

 My first year in Life Skills I was given some great advice: “As long as the kids eat lunch and get home safely, that’s a successful day.”
-And honestly, we all have those days (in regular ed and special ed).
+And honestly, we all have those days (in general ed and special ed).
 So even if you’ve planned like crazy and it all falls apart, just remember that advice.